 Using products low in saturated fat.
 Try olive oil, vegetable oil, canola oil, or chicken broth.

 Eating all of the meat product

-(which is about the size of a deck of cards).
-Trim fat from meat, and remove
+(This is about the size of a deck of cards.)
+Trim fat from meat.
+Remove

 skin from chicken.